Considering doing business in Germany?

 We specialise in handling complex cross border disputes, international trade law, and foreign direct investment that involve Germany, Austria, Switzerland, and New Zealand.
 German qualified lawyers will assist your business in operating in the German market, and provide you with connections to business partners.

-We provide succinct legal advice on commercial law matters pertaining to:
+We provide practical legal advice on matters pertaining to:

 - German contract law